spacemeshos/svm/docs/go-spacemesh-integration.md

 #### Avoiding Template Duplication
 Currently, raw deployed templates will be duplicated.
 <br/>
-Once the data will be saved on-mesh as its for any transaction. and the second time, as internal of SVM.
+Once the data will be saved on-mesh as it's for any transaction. and the second time, as internal of SVM.
 <br/>
 We need to decide before Mainnet whether we want to go the extra mile and save the template raw data only once.
 <br/>